rknktm/terraform-aws-VPC/README.md

-Terraform Module to provision an VPC wit three Public and Private Subnets.
+Terraform Module to provision an VPC with three Public and Private Subnets.

 Not intended for production use.
 It is an example module.